 - For the SEES application, you can select up to 6 Classical and/or Regional Gifted Center (RGC) schools and must rank them in order of preference.

-5. VIRTUALLY visit the schools you are most interested in.
+5. Visit the schools you are most interested in.
 This is a very important step in the process and ideally should be done before you select schools and submit your application.
-Check out NPN School Directory to get an overview of each school, contact schools for virtual tour dates and open houses, and try to connect with parents whose children attend the schools you’re considering.
+Check out NPN School Directory to get an overview of each school, contact schools for virtual or in-person tour dates and open houses, and try to connect with parents whose children attend the schools you’re considering.
 Bear in mind that the “hottest” schools might not be the best fit for your child.
 Also, don’t underestimate your own neighborhood school, as it may be a “hidden gem” and the perfect place for your child—and for you and your family to become part of an active school community.

 [Related: CPS 101 video (members only)]